Friday, May 21, 2021

 1. Make your drum track first and then use that as a guide to lay down your bass beats (synced with).

 2. You can get a human feel to your backing track by adjusting the duration of certain bass beats, to give it rhythm and a bounce feel at times.
 In other words, I tried to make my bass beats sound like Dave Hum's playing.
-Dave is actually playing a bass I believe, but he is definitely using a MIDI tambourine and kick drum (his two favorite percussion instruments).
+I cannot tell if Dave is playing bass or using MIDI bass, but I think he uses MIDI.
+I use both, depending on the song.
+For more faster songs I like to use MIDI, because I am not a skilled bass player.
+I can play simple songs.

 Also, in the lower portion of your MixCraft screen, in the MIDI editing area, I set mine to “Snap 1/16.”
 This allows you to set your beats at 1/16 beats.
-If you want even more precision, choose “Snap 1/32” or even “1/64.”
-If you get good at your timing, you can create backing tracks that sound VERY realistic.
-It took my a few hours to make my track, but it was my first one, so I think it came out really good.
-Cool huh?
+If you want even more precision, choose “Snap 1/32” or even “1/64 triplets.”
+If you get good at your timing, you can create backing tracks that sound very realistic.
+I made this backing track for the song, The Maid Behind The Bar, using only a MIDI bass.
+It sounds very nice.
+So, if you cannot play bass guitar, you can do all your bass with your mouse in a DAW (Digital Audio Workstation) like MixCraft.

 No comments: